Top L8T Performance Upgrades Guide

 With tuning and bolt-ons you can get a solid power bump out of your L8T.
 Or, if you really want to shoot for the skies you can always slap on a blower.
 Let’s take a look at the top GM gas 6.6 performance upgrades.

-From the factory, even though the L8T already makes more than 400 horsepower and torque, there is still room for so much even with the stock parts.
-GM/Chevy deliberately under-tune their vehicles from the factory for a myriad of reasons.
+GM deliberately under-tunes their vehicles from the factory for a myriad of reasons.
 Some of them are necessary trade-offs for things like emissions and fuel economy, but not all of them.

 With an aftermarket tune, you can increase things like camshaft timing, ignition timing, fuel pressure, and other variables, to increase horsepower and torque.
 If you add other mods, like the headers, camshaft, intake, or blowers we cover below, then you need some sort of ECU tune to help your engine compensate for the new parts.